 Pine Siskin vs Goldfinch: How to Tell the Difference

-Pine siskins and goldfinches are similar small birds in the finch family.
+Pine siskins are small birds in the finch family that look like sparrows.
 Learn how to tell the difference between pine siskin vs goldfinch.

 How to Tell the Difference: Pine Siskin vs Goldfinch